-There were no changes in the Company's approach to capital management during the periods ended March 31, 2016 and 2015.
+There were no changes in the Company's approach to capital management during the periods ended March 31, 2017 and 2016.
 The Company is not subject to externally imposed capital requirements.

-8. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT
+7. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT

-The Company's financial instruments comprise cash and cash equivalents, accounts receivable, accounts payable and accrued liabilities and long-term debt.
+The Company's financial instruments comprise cash, accounts receivable, accounts payable and accrued liabilities and long-term debt.
 The fair values of these financial instruments approximate their carrying values, unless otherwise noted, due to their short-term maturities or interest rates which management believes approximates those of similar instruments in the current market.
 Except as otherwise noted, the Company is not exposed to significant risks in relation to its financial instruments.